Cannicide/dark-spigot-docs/README.md

 - [1.19.4 Docs](https://spigot.cannicide.net/1.19.4)
 - [1.8.8 Docs](https://spigot.cannicide.net/1.8.8) (note: uses older JavaDoc layout)

-> ## I Need Another Version
-If the documentation for the Minecraft version you're looking for isn't listed above, create an Issue on the [Github Repository](https://github.com/Cannicide/dark-spigot-docs/issues).
-Other than the currently provided versions, versions older than `1.20.3` will not be added unless an Issue is posted specifically requesting it.
-Documentation for future versions, however, will be added as they are released.

 > ## Changelogs
 - v1.1 - 1.20 Expansion - Dec-6-2023
     - Added `1.20.3` documentation